AlexsLemonade/scpca-nf/README.md

 `scpca-nf` can also process CITE-seq, bulk RNA-seq, and spatial transcriptomics.
 For more information on the processing of all types of modalities, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

-## Using scpca-nf to process samples in your computing environment
+## Using scpca-nf to process samples in your HPC

 The `scpca-nf` workflow is currently set up to process samples as part of the ScPCA portal and requires access to AWS through the CCDL.
 For all other users, `scpca-nf` can be set up to process your samples in your computing environment by following the [instructions for using `scpca-nf` with external data](external-data-instructions.md).

-:warning: As a warning, processing single-cell and single-nuclei RNA-seq samples, requires access to a high power computing (HPC) environment that can accomodate up to 24 gb of RAM and 12 cpus.
+:warning: Please note that processing single-cell and single-nuclei RNA-seq samples, requires access to a high performance computing (HPC) environment that can accomodate up to 24 gb of RAM and 12 cpus.

 To run `scpca-nf` on your own samples, you will need to complete the following steps:

 1. [Organize your files](./external-data-instructions.md#file-organization) so that each folder contains fastq files relevant to a single sequencing run.
-2. [Prepare a metadata file](./external-data-instructions.md#prepare-the-metadata-file) with all associated metadata about the samples you would like to process.
+2. [Prepare a metadata file](./external-data-instructions.md#prepare-the-metadata-file) with one row per library containing all information needed to process your samples.
 3. Set up a [configuration file](./external-data-instructions.md#configuration-files), including the [definition of a profile](./external-data-instructions.md#setting-up-a-profile-in-the-configuration-file), dictating where nextflow should execute the workflow.

-If you would like, after you created a configuration file, you may also [test your set up using example data](examples/README.md).
+If you would like, after you created your configuration file, you may also [test your set up using example data](examples/README.md).

 ## Running scpca-nf for the Data Lab staff